top of page

 Sdui group IMG 5.png

-If I were to do it again, I'd push earlier for clearer organizational structure, more thorough documentation, and closer cross-departmental collaboration, especially right after the acquisition period when institutional knowledge and accountability were at risk of being lost.
-I'd also advocate sooner for integrated design systems as teams grow and new companies join, rather than letting it remain an informal responsibility alongside everything else.
+It was not all fun and games, and if I were to do it again, I'd push earlier for clearer organizational and individual position structure, more decision-making power for even bigger changes, and closer cross-departmental collaboration, especially right after the acquisition period when institutional knowledge and accountability were at risk of being lost.
+I'd also advocate more for better internal communication and integrated systems as teams grow and new companies join, rather than letting it remain an informal responsibility alongside everything else.

 SDUI Closing IMG.jpg